-The core layer consists of various subsystems:
+The core layer consists of various subsystems, they are:

-The Application framework provides application management, including launching other applications using the package name, URI, or MIME type.
+The application framework provides application management, including launching other applications using the package name, URI, or MIME type.
 It also launches predefined services, such as the system dialer application.
 The Application framework also notifies applications of common events, such as low memory events, low battery, changes in screen orientation, and push notifications.

 Base contains GNU/Linux-based essential system libraries that provide key features, such as database support, internationalization, and XML parsing.

 Connectivity consists of all network and connectivity related functionalities, such as 3G, Wi-Fi, Bluetooth, HTTP, and NFC (Near Field Communication).
-Data network is based on ConnMan (Connection manager), which provides 3G and Wi-Fi based network connection management.
+Data network is based on ConnMan (Connection Manager), which provides 3G and Wi-Fi based network connection management.